-The key to handling these challenges is knowing how to respond effectively and on time.
+The key to handling these challenges of customer service is knowing how to respond effectively and on time.

 That, in turn, enhances customer experience, boosts customer loyalty, and increases corporate profitability.

-Below are 12 common customer service challenges businesses face daily as well as tips on how to turn them into relationship-building opportunities:
+Below are 12 common and biggest customer service challenges businesses face daily as well as solution ideas on how to turn them into relationship-building opportunities:

 Handling this challenge is more about what you shouldn’t do than what you should do.